amine-kherroubi/portfolio-and-blog/README.md

-# Protfolio and blog under development using Astro
+# Portfolio and blog under development using Astro